Secret shopper jobs aren’t a new concept.

-This healthcare marketing and research firm has been conducting mystery shopping assignments to doctors’ offices for years.
+This healthcare marketing and research firm has been conducting secret shopping assignments to doctors’ offices for years.

 Perception Strategies has an A+ BBB Rating and offers phone-based and in-shop assignments.

-Application to become a mystery shopper is harder than the rest on this list though.
+The application process to become a mystery shopper is harder than the rest of the companies on this list, though.

-Operating for over 25 years, this international business lets anyone become a mystery shopper without much requirements.
+Operating for over 25 years, this international business lets almost anyone become a secret shopper without too many requirements.

 5. Market Force

-Known for having one of the higher rates-per-shop (At $25 to $45 a pop), About Face sends payments via PayPal.
+Known for having one of the higher rates per shopping assignment, they send their payments via PayPal.

-This company is known for having a transparent mystery shopping process, including fees for shoppers and process of hiring.
+This company is known for having a transparent mystery shopping process, including fees for secret shoppers and their hiring process.

-They have online, in-store and phone-based shopping assignments, and caters to the most industries than any other companies on this list.
+They have online, in-store, and phone-based shopping assignments, and caters to the most number of industries than any other company on this list.

-This A+ BBB-rated company offers mystery shopping via phone, internet or in-store.
+This A+ BBB-rated company offers mystery shopping via phone, internet, and in-store.

-Most of the jobs are available in the Midwestern and Southwestern United States.
+Most of the jobs are available in the Midwest and in the South.

 Founded in 1994, this Australia-based company lets mystery shoppers dine or shop for cash.

-There are equal amounts of good/bad reviews about Gap Buster, but the company does pay via ETF (electronic funds transfer) at the end of each month.
+There are equal amounts of good/bad reviews about Gap Buster, but the company does pay via EFT (electronic funds transfer) at the end of each month.

 Things to look out for include:

-Unsolicited offers: Work is hard to find and everyone is looking for ways to make an extra buck.
-Legitimate companies will not go out of their way to find you.
+Unsolicited offers: Jobs are hard to find and everyone is looking for ways to make an extra buck.
+Remember, legitimate companies will not go out of their way to find you.
 You have to find them and apply for the job.

 Companies asking for payment: You will never be asked to pay to apply for a job.
 This is just like any other job in the sense that you’re providing a service and they’re paying you.
 It’s never the other way around.